-The Copywriter (CW) is responsible for concepting, creating and participating in the production of creative work.
+The Mid-Level Copywriter (CW) is responsible for concepting, creating and participating in the production of creative work.
 Working closely with art directors, designers, developers and other creative resources—as well as other agency staff–the CW creates work that solves business problems, commands attention, provokes response, and represents the agency well; all within the appropriate time and budget parameters.
+This position is based in Denver and is paying between $58,000-$67,000.

 - Translates creative brief into ideas, concepts, words and pictures that will engage target audiences and effectively execute on strategy.